FlyingPig69/YAAT/README.md

 # YAAT - Massive Version
 Yet Another Airdrop Tool - Massive version.

-For airdropping tokens to large amount addresses on the Ergo Blockchain with minimum fees
+For airdropping tokens to large number of addresses on the Ergo Blockchain with minimum fees.

+For example: This tool was used to distribute $lambo tokens to 65,000 addresses at the low low fee of 2.65 ERG (Transaction fees...there are no fees for using YAAT).

-If aidropping to thousands of records it supports splitting the drop into x number of parts.
+If airdropping to thousands of records it supports splitting the drop into several parts.
 Each will be submitted sequentially once the previous has been confirmed by the blockchain

 # Requirements
 Requires Ergpy (by mgpai)